CLNEulalia/Express-Intro/readme.md

 A *route* is a path and an HTTP method.
 The path will come from the URL, so if we visit `http://www.cat-astrophy.com/whiskers` the path will be `/whiskers`.
 The HTTP method will be the method we want to accept: `GET`, `POST`, `PUT`, or `DELETE`.

-Express contains a (function) method for each HTTP method which in turn accepts a path as the first argument then some number of callback functions.
-We'll start with just one callback function:
+Express contains a function for each HTTP method which in turn accepts a path as the first argument then some number of callback functions.
+We'll start with just one callback function.

 Let's update `index.js`.
-Add this above `app.listen()`:
+Add this above `app.listen()`

 ```js
 app.get("/", (request, response) => {